articulate/docker-bootstrap/README.md

 This gets pulled in and sets up consul-template binaries and installs the entrypoint script and the exports.ctmpl file.

+## Circumventing Docker Caching
+Because of this dynamic nature, we will need to update the install.sh slightly if this repository is modified.
+See the `CACHE VERSION` at the top of install.sh.

 ## Development Usage

 In order to test this locally you will need to edit the `docker-compose.override.yml` and add the following: